 Many nanotechnology program graduates work as nanotechnicians—conducting research in a cleanroom, fabricating tools or parts in a manufacturing facility, or investigating new technologies in a lab.
 Alumni work in fields as diverse as energy, biotechnology, semiconductors, and materials manufacturing companies.
 Others continue their education at four-year colleges.
-NSCC alumni can be found in University of Washington labs as well as companies throughout the Pacific Northwest including Silicon Designs, EnerG2, Hummingbird Scientific and RJC Enterprises.
+NSC alumni can be found in University of Washington labs as well as companies throughout the Pacific Northwest including Silicon Designs, EnerG2, Hummingbird Scientific and RJC Enterprises.

 Ok, so what do nanotechnicians actually do?

 Nanotechnicians measure, make, test and study nanostructures and microstructures.
 Since nanostructures are invisible to the human eye, nanotechnicians use special high-powered microscopes and tools in their daily work.
 Visit our Nano Lab to see some of the microscopes technicians use.
 Nanotechnicians may work in a research lab at a university or in a company research and development facility.
 Nanotechnicians assist scientists and engineers in their research and keep careful, accurate records of their daily work.